Cyber4egis/startwithHTB/README.md

 Here are the quick instructions to get your Remote Desktop Client ready: https://github.com/Cyber4egis/startwithHTB/blob/main/RDP-setup-cloud.md

 Note that you'll have a much smoother experience (and learn more) by setting up your own Kali virtual machine.
-If you have the time, we recommend that you take the time to set one up!
+If you have the time, we recommend that you set one up!

 # Tes Premiers Pas avec Hack The Box
 Cet atelier pratique a pour but de vous présenter les concepts clés des test d’intrusion et vous aider à faire vos premiers pas avec Hack The Box (HTB) en vous présentant la procédure pas-à-pas de votre première boîte (HTB).